Thomas De Witt Talmage: Later years

 Talmage changed his mind to accept an offer to join the First Presbyterian Church in Washington, D.C.
-He was the co-pastor with Dr. Byron Sunderland for three years and then pastor for one year.
+He was the co-pastor with Byron Sunderland for three years and then pastor for one year.
 Although he continued to attract large crowds, they did not express the same enthusiasm as that of his Philadelphia or Brooklyn congregations.
 This may have been due to the more conservative attitudes of Washington residents.
 Increasingly interested in writing about religion, Talmage resigned on March 9, 1899.
 His writings, published in magazines and newspapers, were estimated to have reached millions of readers.

 His sermons were regularly printed in newspapers across the country.
 The performance aspect was lost in print, however.
 In addition, tastes were changing.
 Talmage's popularity began to wane after his resignation from the pastorate in 1899.

 Death

 In early 1902, Talmage vacationed in Mexico for six weeks to recover from influenza.
 By the time he returned to Washington, he had become seriously ill.
 His condition was not considered life-threatening until the first week of April.
 The immediate cause of his death on April 12 was inflammation of the brain.

 Three days later, his body was brought to the Church of the Covenant, where a quiet funeral service was held.
-Those who assisted included Dr. Teunis S. Hamlin of the Church of the Covenant; Dr. Thomas Chalmers of the Eastern Presbyterian Church of Washington; St. Louis preacher and lifelong friend Dr. Samuel J. Nicols; and former classmates Dr. E.P.
-Terhune, Dr. Howard Suydam and Dr. James Demarest.
+Those who assisted included Teunis S. Hamlin of the Church of the Covenant; Thomas Chalmers of the Eastern Presbyterian Church of Washington; St. Louis preacher and lifelong friend Samuel J. Nicols; and former classmates E.P.
+Terhune, Howard Suydam and James Demarest.
 His death received international attention, and condolence messages were sent to the family from England, Russia and other countries.
 Talmage was buried in the family plot at Green-Wood Cemetery in Brooklyn.